eman2017-code/tripPlanner/README.md

 		* User and all the other members of the group will be able to add to the list
 			* Things to Do
 			* Itenerary
-			* Things to potentially get done
+			* Things to potentially get done (Wish List)
 	- User can see their current trips and past trips they have gone on
 	- User can see most asked questions and and see answer (FAQ Form)

 ## STRETCH-GOALS
-	- Subsections can be added to further breakdown 'legs' of the trip
+	- Subsections can be added to further breakdown 'legs' of the trip (more lists to add)
 		- Example - A trip to Japan can be broken down into legs containing subsections that contain info for a trip to Tokyo or Osaka
 	- Yelp API
+	- Location API
+		- Be able to see live footage of places user and group is thinking about visiting
 	- A cost breakdown will be determined based on events added to a completed list

 ### WIREFRAMES: